REPORT OF THE REMUNERATION COMMITTEE 2019

 The Director of Human Resources at the University, Malcolm Willis, acts as the Secretary to the Remuneration Committee.

-In 2018, the Remuneration Committee met on two occasions: firstly, on 7th March and, secondly, on 4th July.
-All members of the Committee were present at both sessions.
+In 2019, the Remuneration Committee met on two occasions: firstly, on 7th March and, secondly, on 3rd July.
+All members of the Committee at that time were present at the sessions.

 The CUC Code on Remuneration had been distributed to all members of the Committee before the meeting.
 The Chair stressed that their decisions should be based on fair, appropriate and justifiable remuneration that demonstrates procedural fairness and sensitivity to the stewardship of University funds to ensure value for money and the protection of the Institution’s reputation.